talsraviv/contributor-guide/create_instant_answer.md

 ## Improve a Live Instant Answer

-We recommend that your first contribution to Instant Answers is to improve one that's already live.
+We recommend that your first live contribution to Instant Answers is to improve one that's already live.
 Many contributors report completing their first fix within two hours of forking the repository.

 The best place to get started is by looking at "low-hanging fruit" fixes, which we've made sure to identify throughout our repositories for new contributors.